Retelling: A Conversation with Zita Cobb

 Zita, Alan, and Anthony Cobb form Shorefast as a registered Canadian charity dedicated to continuing the legacy of the Fogo Process and building cultural and economic resilience on Fogo Island.

-Zita Cobb travels across the nation to discuss the Fogo Process and the role of arts in developing the place-based economics practiced by Shorefast to the benefit of Fogo Island.
+Zita Cobb travels across Canada to discuss the Fogo Process and the continued role of arts in developing the community economics practiced by Shorefast to the benefit of Fogo Island.

 About the Creators

 A photographer, filmmaker, designer, and writer.
 Graduate of the inaugural class of the School for Advanced Studies in the Arts & Humanities (SASAH) at Western University.
 Has a passion for telling stories through music, cinema, and words.
 Dreams of working to make a difference for others through community organizations, specifically those who are a part of his local.
 Believes in the value of the humanities for all and embraces learning and development through real and authentic relationships.

 Joel R. Burton